arijitdasgupta/floaty/README.md

 - **Delete transactions** - Remove manual transactions with soft deletes
 - **Event-sourced storage** - All changes logged to append-only files
 - **Mobile-friendly** - Rresponsive design that works on all devices
+- **Cookie-based authentication** - Simple password protection for the entire app
 - **Dockerized** - Fully self-contained deployment

 ## Quick Start